goossens/ObjectTalk/docs-src/guide/classes.md

 instance, which infers a property type of Resolution.
 For the other three properties, new VideoMode instances will be initialized with an interlaced setting of false (meaning “noninterlaced video”), a playback frame rate of 0.0, and an optional String value called name.
-The name property is automatically given a default value of **null**.

 **Class Instances**